unionai/unionai-examples/_blogs/together-contextual-rag/README.md

 - Serves a Gradio app that uses the FastAPI endpoint underneath to provide a user interface for the RAG app.

 The ingestion workflow will run daily to update the vector database and the keyword index.
+The vector database will be available in the app, and support for mounting and persisting the database will be added soon!

 ## Tools Used